 Secondly, we look for novel proposals that we can see are realisable projects.
 This isn’t about whether we personally engage with the idea, and it’s not about genre or style, it’s more that we can see that you have carefully considered how your idea will work as a novel, in terms of plot, structure and length.

 Finally, in your writing sample, we look for a compelling voice, as well as a level of care and attention to detail.
 We once received an application in which the main character’s name changed, and then changed back again, within a short excerpt, and that’s something that rang alarm bells for us.
 So we really encourage you to edit your writing sample to the same level as you would if you were sending it out for publication.

 Sophie Cunningham and Emily Bitto

-Applications for first round offers for Writing a Novel close on
+Applications for second round offers for Writing a Novel close on